Interested in applying to our MS or PhD programs? View presentations from this year's info sessions.

 Students admitted to Geosciences of the Earth, Oceans, and Planets (GEO) are assigned an adviser, who is the chair of their three-person guidance committee.
 Based on the student’s interests and the major affiliation of the adviser, students are assigned to a curricular group upon admission.
 Although students may change curricular groups in the course of the year, they must choose which departmental exam they will take.
 Departmental exams have similar structures among the curricular groups within GEO (a written exam at the end of spring quarter of their first year and an oral exam before the beginning of fall quarter of their second year).
 The material covered is quite different so students must begin preparing for a particular group's exam from the start.
 Student support for the first year comes from a variety of sources including departmental fellowships and research grants.
 Students are encouraged to begin a research project from the beginning and typically do not hold teaching assistant positions during their first year.
 Students may change advisers during their first year, and they must find an adviser by the end of the first year.

 The geosciences curriculum consists of a series of core courses and a series of research focus courses.
-Students are expected to take at least nine classes in their first two years.
-They are expected to take at least four units of research per quarter during their first year and second years for a total of at least forty-eight units.
+Students are expected to take at least nine classes in their first year.
+They are expected to take at least four units of research per quarter during their first year for a total of at least forty-eight units.

 All students are responsible for material in Marine Geology (SIOG 240).
 Additionally students must take at least one geochemistry, one geology, and one geophysics class from the following groups of core classes:

 Geochemistry core classes include Marine Sediments-Paleo Proxies (SIOG 245), Whole Earth Geochemistry (SIOG 251), and Introduction to Isotope Geochemistry (SIOG 252A).